 Between 1869 and 1901, the site changed ownership several times.
 At one point, owners used convicts through a leasing program as laborers.
 In 1875, however, state investigators found “particular cruelty” toward convicts at Patton Place.
 This unfavorable attention combined with the rising cost of convict labor ended the use of prisoners and the plantation turned to a sharecropping system.

 Looking for sources of income that required less labor than sugar production led owners to try growing cotton on Patton Place with little success.
 In 1876, the Texas Land Company purchased the plantation and gradually switched the site’s focus to ranching.
 The majority of the laborers, now cowboys, were African Americans.

-While none of the Hogg children made the Patton Place home, they each spent time at the site.
-Long weekends with visitors, dinner parties and outings to the country brought them to the house.
+While none of the Hogg children made Patton Place home, they each spent time at the site.
+Long weekends with visitors, dinner parties, and outings to the country brought them to the house.
 In 1919, the Hoggs made several modifications to the house producing its current appearance.

 Did You Know?

 - Gov. James Hogg had a special outdoor bathtub built to accommodate his large size.
 The “tub” is a square, bricked-in hole fed by an artesian well, and still remains on site.

 - Varner-Hogg Plantation is named for Martin Varner and Gov. James S. Hogg, two of the plantation’s three prominent owners.
 The third owner was Columbus S. Patton.